 This is the tradeoff we make to be home educators, and it is worth it, I think.
-It’s seasons-of-life transitions like this one that help me actually see how much time I waste on empty things and forces me to innovate with the resources I have.
+It’s seasons-of-life transitions like this one that help me innovate with the resources I have.

-Now, onward to what we are using for school this year.
 We are using a literature and project-based curriculum by the Peaceful Press called The Precious People.
 This takes us from creation through ancient history, including studies of non-Western people groups.
-Right now we are studying the Jewish holidays in parallel with the Gospel Story Bible and the All of A Kind Family series.
-(Last year we studied European history from the middle ages through WWII.
-Out of order, I know, but I allowed the girls to pick.)
 This curriculum covers literature, science and history for us.
 Mainly, we read books and do projects!
 Of course, we are also working on making a timeline of all the events we study too.
 I love how this guide is formulated for families so that multiple age groups can participate at their own level.

 We are keeping the two things that have worked for us in years past: Explode the Code workbooks and written narrations.
-We are in book six of Explode the Code and I think maybe they are outgrowing them, but it is such an easy activity for them to do independently when I need an easy “something” for the day.
+We are in book six of Explode the Code and I think maybe they are outgrowing them, but it is such an easy activity for them to do independently.

 This year I really felt like the girls were ready for formal spelling because they are constantly trying to write letters and stories and asking me for the spellings of things.
 They very much want to know the right spelling.
-So I got a simple curriculum called Sequential Spelling, which is formulated especially for homeschoolers.
-I was worried my girls would not like the format at first.
-It is very minimalist: I call out new words and they have to guess how to spell it.
-They write what they think the spelling is and I correct each word on the spot.
-Well, my fears were unfounded: they absolutely love it and ask to do it daily.
-It is very much like a game to them; I try to make up silly sentences when I call out the word and we enjoy laughing over misspellings together.
-I think it is the one-on-one interaction we have together that they really love so much.
+I got a simple curriculum called Sequential Spelling, which is formulated especially for homeschoolers.
+They absolutely love it and ask to do it daily.

 Written narrations of course are a weekly habit that we are getting back into.
 Writing is one of the hardest things we do in our homeschool, so I only assign one a week and try to make sure there is as much choice as possible in what they write about.

-If you want to see more in-depth explanations of my philosophy or the curriculums I mentioned, you can read my other homeschool planning posts from years past, in some posts, I also mention a few things about the essential homeschool equipment, check it out here.
-They can all be found under the “homeschool” menu, along with other tips and pictures of our space.
-I left a few links at the bottom for you, just in case!
+If you want to see more in-depth explanations of my philosophy or the curriculums I mentioned, you can read my other homeschool planning posts from years past.
+They can all be found here, along with other tips and pictures of our space.
+Happy homeschooling, friends!